 In the days and weeks following a boating accident, you might have many questions and not know where to turn.
 Injured victims need to focus on healing, but insurance adjusters might be calling at all hours, and you might be worried about how you will support yourself if your injuries are serious.

 Fortunately, injured boat accident victims have options for obtaining compensation and replacing any lost wages if they cannot return to work.
 By working with a boating accident lawyer, you can preserve evidence and protect your right to compensation by filing a legal complaint in an appropriate court.
-Depending on the defendant, you might also negotiate a settlement for compensation for medical bills, lost wages, property damage, and pain and suffering.Speak with an Experienced Attorney in Atlanta, Georgia Today
+Depending on the defendant, you might also negotiate a settlement for compensation for medical bills, lost wages, property damage, and pain and suffering.Speak With an Experienced Boating Accident Attorney in Atlanta Today

 Avoid delay.
 Georgia’s statute of limitations gives accident victims only two years from the date of their injury to bring a lawsuit.
 If you wait too long, you can lose your ability to receive compensation from the person at fault for your accident.
 The lawyers at Slappey & Sadd are available and ready to discuss your boating accident and help you determine next best steps.
 Calls us today at 404-255-6677 or contact us online to set up a free consultation.